-Current best practice guidelines set out in the National Planning Policy Framework (NPPF) and the Chartered Institute of Ecology and Environmental Management’s (CIEEM) code of professional conduct advocate accessing a robust and up to date natural evidence base at key stages of the planning application process.
+Current best practice guidelines set out in the National Planning Policy Framework (NPPF) and the Chartered Institute of Ecology and Environmental Management’s (CIEEM) code of professional conduct advocate accessing a robust and up to date evidence base at key stages of the planning application process.
 In Greater London, planning authorities and environmental consultants achieve this via accessing GiGL services.

 GiGL manages and provides easy access to the most comprehensive source of environmental data in Greater London.
 It is vital this is used by planning authorities and developers to make informed decisions.

 Environmental consultants who commission reports from GiGL access the same evidence base as our local authority partners, ensuring that local decisions are informed by the same information.
-Environmental consultants who choose not to commission a report from GiGL, opting instead to harvest ‘free’ resources online such as Magic and the National Biodiversity Network Gateway (NBN) are consciously bypassing the most up to date natural environment evidence base and providing an inadequately informed assessment.
+Environmental consultants who choose not to commission a report from GiGL, opting instead to harvest ‘free’ resources online such as Magic and the National Biodiversity Network Atlas (NBN) are consciously bypassing the most up to date natural environment evidence base and providing an inadequately informed assessment.
 They are breaking the terms and conditions of data supply, and this may also compromise your compliance as a public body with both the NPPF and the Natural Environment and Rural Communities Act (NERC).

 The key issues:

 - Any relevant application without evidence of a full data search from GiGL should be rejected on the basis it has not accessed the recognised London evidence base Information about our Data Searches is available here.
 An example of the report summary sheet that our customers have permission to publish is available here

 - Notify GiGL of all applications that contain Atlas-derived data where it is unclear if shared data have been accessed, and the required metadata statements haven’t been included, in order that we can work with the NBN on enforcing the terms and conditions at a national level.

 - Your planning authority makes applicants aware of the information requirements via your website, validation checklist or pre-application guidance as recommended in para 193 of the NPPF